 Each assessment body charges a fee for the actual assessment and subsequent annual maintenance visits, based on day rates.
 The cost is dependent upon the total number of fee earners/legal advisors and support staff and the time required to complete the assessment based on our guidelines (PDF 70kb).

 If you do not agree with the independent assessor's final report, you may appeal.

 Help and support

-Go to training, publications and support for our training, published toolkits with templates, a comparison of Lexcel v6 against v5 and other quality standards, Lexcel CPMS compared to CPMS for CQS or WIQS, frequently asked questions and details of consulting support.
+Go to publications and support for our published toolkits with templates, a comparison of Lexcel v6.1 against v5.1 and other quality standards, Lexcel CPMS compared to CPMS for CQS or WIQS, frequently asked questions and details of consulting support.

 If you have any additional questions or feedback, please don't hesitate to contact the accreditation office:

 Lexcel accredited practices tell us how their achievement has benefited them